-The Annual Meeting of the Conservancy membership will be held on Thursday, October 20, 8:30 a.m.–9:00 a.m.
-CDT in Chicago, Illinois, and streamed online.
+The Annual Meeting of the Conservancy membership will be held on Saturday, October 22, 8:30–9:00 a.m.
+CDT in Ganz Hall at the Auditorium Building (425 S. Wabash Ave., Chicago, Illinois) and streamed online.
 All participants in the Conservancy’s annual conference will be able to attend as part of their conference registration, whether in-person or online.
-For Conservancy members who are not participating in the conference, additional information about how to stream the annual meeting will be made available on our website and via email closer to the date.
+Conservancy members who are not participating in the conference may register here for free Zoom access to the annual meeting.

 A vote will be taken on the proposed slate of new Board members.
 The nominating committee, in accordance with Article V, Section 15 of the Bylaws, proposes the following slate to the membership for election to the board of directors.